 Some people are told that problems such as hammertoe, bunions, and neuromas are always heredity structural problems when, in many cases, they can develop due to functional imbalances in the center of the body.
 When we stop training our feet to sense and feel we can forget how to use our feet and toes over time.

-The muscles of the feet are no different from any other muscles in the body: they can learn to be flexible, responsive to movement and efficient.
-They can also learn to stay tight and contracted, making walking unpleasant, cumbersome, clumsy and, for some, painful – especially when barefoot.
+The muscles of the feet are no different from any other muscles in the body: they can learn to be flexible, responsive to movement, and highly efficient.
+They can also learn to stay tight and contracted, making walking unpleasant, cumbersome, clumsy and painful – especially when barefoot.
 Sensory motor training can help prevent the need for orthotics as you regain the ability to walk smoothly, lightly and evenly, using both legs and feet.

-Laura Gates, Certified Hanna Somatic Educator, taught a group of my Clinical Somatic Education practitioners-in-training in Europe how to explore the muscles and movement of the feet for happier, more flexible and “intelligent” feet.
-Below is an easy, fun video of her as she gives a tutorial about how to remind the muscles of the feet (and lower legs) to stay relaxed and ready for action.
+Laura Gates, taught a group of my Clinical Somatic Education practitioners-in-training in Europe how to explore the muscles and movement of the feet for happier, more flexible and “intelligent” feet.
+Below is an easy, fun video tutorial about how to remind the muscles of the feet (and lower legs) to stay relaxed and ready for action.
 Remember, the first step to happy feet is learning to regain sensation and control of the tight muscles of the back, waist and abdominals so you can stand easily in a balanced, neutral position.
 Then play with the movements on this video and enjoy your smooth, easy walk.